 To qualify as prerequisite courses, students must obtain an overall average of 70% in the courses and a minimum grade of 60% in each course.

 By completing this list of courses successfully plus one additional course in advanced financial accounting, Ivey HBA graduates satisfy the prerequisite education requirements for entry into the CPA Professional Education Program (PEP).

 Since Ivey’s CPA program is accredited by CPA Canada, Ivey HBA students may complete the Graduate Diploma in Accounting (GDip Accounting) and receive advanced standing into the CPA Professional Education Program (PEP).
 With the GDip Accounting, Ivey students are exempt from the two Core modules and the two Elective modules, including the related examinations.
-Students must only complete the two Capstone modules to be allowed to challenge the Common Final Examination (CFE).
+Students must only complete the two Capstone modules prior to writing the Common Final Examination (CFE).

 The Ivey GDip Accounting runs for approximately 13 weeks each year from May to the end of July.
-The program consists of five courses: (1) Advanced Audit, (2) Advanced Corporate Financial Reporting, (3) Advanced Taxation, (4) Applied Research Methods in Accounting and Finance, and (5) Risk, Control and Governance.
+The program consists of five courses: (1) Advanced Audit, (2) Advanced Corporate Financial Reporting, (3) Advanced Taxation, (4) Risk, Control and Governance, and (5) An Integrated Approach to the Competencies.